awawis/home-assistant.io/source/_integrations/openweathermap.markdown

 - Sensor
 - Weather

 You need an API key, which is free, but requires a [registration](https://home.openweathermap.org/users/sign_up).
+API keys may take up to two hours to get activated after registration.

 {% include integrations/config_flow.md %}